Ksenia Chizhova

 Book Chapters:

-• “The Elite Vernacular Korean Culture of Chosŏn (1392-1910): Indeterminacy, Hybridity, Strangeness,” in Routledge Companion to Korean Literature(link is external)edited by Heekyoung Cho (Routledge, 2022).
+• “The Elite Vernacular Korean Culture of Chosŏn (1392-1910): Indeterminacy, Hybridity, Strangeness,” in Routledge Companion to Korean Literatureedited by Heekyoung Cho (Routledge, 2022).

-• "Korean," in How Literatures Begin: A Global History(link is external), edited by Denis Feeney and Joel Lande (Princeton University Press, 2021).
+• "Korean," in How Literatures Begin: A Global History, edited by Denis Feeney and Joel Lande (Princeton University Press, 2021).

 • "The Pledge at the Banquet of Moon-Gazing Pavilion: Gender, Fiction and the Discourse of Emotion,” in An Anthology of Premodern Korean Prose: Literary Selections from the Tenth to the Nineteenth Centuries, ed.
 Michael J. Pettid, Gregory N. Evon and Chan E. Park (Columbia University Press, 2018).